Koyan688/ERROR/README.md

 # ERROR
-the collection of the errors or exceptions I met
+the record of the exceptions I met in learning coding.